mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ##### CHANGE GUN MODE

-A character holding a ready firearm can change its firing mode via a Simple Action.
+A character holding a ready firearm can change its firing mode via a Minor Action.
 If the weapon is a properly linked smartgun, it takes only a Free Action to change the mode.
 See Firearms, and Smartgun Systems.
 This includes changing a shotgun’s choke if the gun does not have a smartgun link.
 See Shotguns.

 ##### FIRE WEAPON

-A character may fire a ready firearm/or throw a ready thrown weapon, in single-shot, semi-automatic, or burst-fire mode via a Simple Action (See Firearms).
-If a character has one weapon in each hand, he may   fire once with each weapon by expending one Simple Action (see Attacker Using a Second Firearm).
+A character may fire a ready firearm/or throw a ready thrown weapon, in single-shot, semi-automatic, or burst-fire mode via a Minor Action (See Firearms).
+If a character has one weapon in each hand, he may   fire once with each weapon by expending one Minor Action (see Attacker Using a Second Firearm).
 Note that single-shot weapons may be fired only once per turn.
 Likewise, only one long burst may be fired in each turn.

 ##### Insert Clip

-A character may insert a fresh clip into a ready firearm by taking a Simple Action, they quickly eject the first clip before inserting a new one as one simple action.
+A character may insert a fresh clip into a ready firearm by taking a Minor Action, they quickly eject the first clip before inserting a new one as one simple action.

 ##### Pick Up/Put Down Object

-A character may pick up an object within reach or put down one that he was holding by expending a Simple Action (note that just dropping an object is a Free Action).
+A character may pick up an object within reach or put down one that he was holding by expending a Minor Action (note that just dropping an object is a Free Action).

 ##### Quick Draw

 A character may attempt to quick-draw a pistol or pistol-sized weapon and immediately fire it by expending a Quick Draw action.
 For the character to successfully draw the weapon, the player must make a `Pistols + Reaction (18)` Test.
 If the pistol is held in a quick-draw holster, reduce the TN to 12.
-If the test is successful, the character draws the pistol and fires as a single Quick Draw Simple Action.
-If the test fails, he clears the gun but cannot fire with the same Simple Action.
+If the test is successful, the character draws the pistol and fires as a single Quick Draw Minor Action.
+If the test fails, he clears the gun but cannot fire with the same Minor Action.
 If he glitches, the gun is stuck in the holster or dropped.
 On a critical glitch, it is flung across the room or misfired while still in the holster.

-Only weapons that can be fired with a Simple Action can be quick-drawn.
+Only weapons that can be fired with a Minor Action can be quick-drawn.
 Two weapons may be quick-drawn and fired simultaneously, but this raises the TN on the `Pistols + Reaction` Test to 24 (see Attacker Using a Second Firearm).
 A separate `Pistols + Reaction (24)` Test is required for each pistol (TN 18 if they are held in quick-draw holsters).

 ##### Ready Weapon

-A character may ready a weapon by spending a Simple Action.
+A character may ready a weapon by spending a Minor Action.
 This usually comes up during surpruse.
 The weapon may be a firearm, melee weapon, throwing weapon, ranged weapon, or mounted or vehicular weapon.
 Readying entails drawing a firearm from a holster, drawing a throwing or melee weapon from a sheath, picking up any kind of weapon, nocking an arrow in a bow, or generally preparing any kind of weapon for use.
 A weapon must be ready before it can be used.

 A character can ready a number of small throwing weapons, such as throwing knives or shuriken, equal to one-half his Agility (round down) per Ready Weapon action.

 #### Bonus Actions

 Various edges, augmentations, spells, and other abili⁠ties let you take an additional action on your turn called a bonus action.
 You can take a bonu⁠s action only when a sp⁠ecial ability, spell, or other feature of the game states that you can do something as a bon⁠us action.
 You otherwise don’t have a bo⁠nus action to take.
-A bonus action is for all intents and purposes an additional Simple Action.
+A bonus action is for all intents and purposes an additional Minor Action.

 For example the Augmentation Wired Reflexes allows a Bonus Action per round per Rating of the Wired Reflexes.